 The first discipline with which the research topic intersects is project management.
 Project management is currently applied in many sectors as a relevant and key strategy in management of change in organizations.
 Within the context of my own research, the focus is on its specific application to fundraising in the non-profit sector.
-Research related to fundraising projects in the field of project management is in its infancy; and very few can be found in the traditional academic journals of management or even of project management.
-However, Kloppenborg and Opfer (2002) have indicated that project management executives and professors have already identified an increased occurrence of non-traditional projects dealing with volunteers, resources, and fund-raising campaigns as one of the future trends for future research.
+Research related to fundraising projects in the field of project management is in its infancy; and very few can be found in the traditional academic journals of management or even of project management.5 However, Kloppenborg and Opfer (2002) have indicated that project management executives and professors have already identified an increased occurrence of non-traditional projects dealing with volunteers, resources, and fund-raising campaigns as one of the future trends for future research.
 Indeed, most NPOs execute fundraising projects of varying size and complexity utilising their respective staffs as well as volunteers in order to ensure long-term sustainability and fulfillment of their NPOs' respective missions.
 In the fundraising field these fundraising projects or 'ways of raising funds' are commonly referred to as fundraising methods or approaches.
-My professional experience allows me to identify that many of these methods or approaches, such as special events, and a special events are special events.
+My professional experience allows me to identify that many of these methods or approaches, such as special events,6 annual sense, a fundraising campaign is conducted for a specific purpose, namely to raise assets and resources.